MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/install-dynamics-365-for-phones-and-tablets.md

 ---
-title: "Install Dynamics 365 for phones and tablets | MicrosoftDocs" ms.custom: ms.date: 06/11/2020
+title: "Install Dynamics 365 for phones and tablets app | MicrosoftDocs" ms.custom:
-ms.reviewer:
+description: How to install Dynamics 365 for phones and tablets. ms.date: 06/11/2020 ms.reviewer:
 ms.service: crm-online